 See you soon for the next tutorial!

-I also invite you to consult the following tutorials:
+We also invite you to consult the following tutorials: